 75% of the cases the interviewees answered that the reasons for leaving were ones that could be influenced by their managers.

-like in your business?
+What’s the situation like in your business?

 Do you know how well appraisals are run in your organisation?
 If you know and trust that everything is working brilliantly – well done!
 In case you’re not absolutely sure how appraisals are going and whether the results are reported accurately, this book should prove useful.
 We designed this eBook as guidance for HR personnel looking for ways to support managers in running better appraisals.